To truly thrive as a freelancer, it’s crucial to continually work on your skills and boost your knowledge.

 - The importance of language.

-It’s hard to bullet point differences in culture without making sweeping generalisations, nudging against stereotypes or risking offence – but I’ll give it a shot anyway!
+It’s hard to produce a bullet point list of differences in culture without making sweeping generalisations, nudging against stereotypes or risking offence – but I’ll give it a shot anyway!

-Examples of cultural differences in the workplace
+Examples of Cultural Differences in the Workplace

 These differences simply relate to contrasts between the US and UK.
 If I bring cultural differences with other countries into the mix, it gets WAY more complicated!

-- Attitudes to business hierarchy vary hugely; In Scandinavia, for example, workers are used to limited hierarchy, flat management structures, and a general feeling of equality.
+- Attitudes to business hierarchy vary hugely: In Scandinavia, for example, workers are used to limited hierarchy, flat management structures, and a general feeling of equality.
 Meanwhile, in Portugal, there’s still a very traditional respect for authority, and for those in roles considered more “senior.”

 - Different countries have very different attitudes to holidays and days off.
 Workers in European countries typically get far more paid holiday than those in the US, for example.
 Freelancers tend to uphold whatever tradition they’re used to, especially as they often take time off at the same time as family members in “normal” jobs.